Background pattern

 • Silicone

-The compatibility of terephthalate of polyethylene (PET) and terephthalate of polyethylene glycol (PETG) with VELETRI is unknown, as these materials have not been tested with VELETRI, and therefore their use is not recommended.
+It is unknown whether polyethylene terephthalate (PET) and polyethylene terephthalate glycol (PETG) are compatible with VELETRI, as these materials have not been tested with VELETRI, so their use is not recommended.

-Only infusion pumps with an in-line filter of 0.22 micras located between the infusion pump and the catheter should be used.
-It is recommended to use filters with hydrophilic polyethersulfone membranes.
-The infusion pump and the in-line filter should be changed at least every 48 hours.
+Only infusion equipment with a 0.22 micras in-line filter located between the infusion pump and the catheter should be used.
+Filters with hydrophilic polyethersulfone membrane are recommended.
+The infusion equipment and in-line filter should be changed at least every 48 hours.

 The vial containing 0.5 mg of epoprostenol should be used for the preparation of solutions with final concentrations below 15,000 ng/ml.